acli/branding/README.md

 Please use the logo only to identify the CFF project.

-If you use the logo on a website or any digital media that supports alternate text, please use the alt text “Citation File Format” or an appropriate translation.
+If you use the logo on a website or any digital media that supports alternate text, the correct alt text is usually “Citation File Format” or an appropriate translation.
-*Do not* use “CFF logo”.
+(“Logo”, “CFF logo” or similar are usually incorrect.)

 ### Cropped logo